 This Auction sale pen must include 3 birds of the same breed and variety which will be judged on uniformity of size, muscle/meat mass and condition.

-- 1 Standard Chicken

-- 2 Duck

-- 3 Turkey
+They need to be old enough to meet the minimum weight for market, and young enough that they are not tough.
+Standard Chicken, Duck, or Turkey.